 - Recruits students to participate and reminds students to turn in forms, go to practice, etc.

 - Promotes league among student body to attend as fans in the stands

 - Chooses other projects to lead in order to enhance school’s inclusive environment.

 A Unified Partner is a student without an intellectual disability.
 Partners in our Player-Development division act as mentors to athletes.
 As such, specific rules and guidelines are in place to ensure athletes have meaningful involvement in the competition.
 Learn more by reviewing the Player-Development Guidelines.
-Partner must complete both a Youth Class A Application and Youth Unified Partner Application (or adult versions as applicable) prior to practicing and competing.
+Each partner must complete a Class A Volunteer & Unified Partner Registration Form.